Documentation Home

 6.4.4.8 General-Purpose Keyring Key-Management Functions

-MySQL Server supports a keyring service that enables internal server components and plugins to securely store sensitive information for later retrieval.
+MySQL Server supports a keyring service that enables internal server components and plugins to store sensitive information securely for later retrieval.

 As of MySQL 5.7.13, MySQL Server includes an SQL interface for keyring key management, implemented as a set of general-purpose functions that access the capabilities provided by the internal keyring service.
 The keyring functions are contained in a plugin library file, which also contains a keyring_udf plugin that must be enabled prior to function invocation.
 For these functions to be used, a keyring plugin such as keyring_file or keyring_okv must be enabled.